InvalidName662/LED-Controller/README.md

 ```lua
   dofile("processCommand.lc")(input)
 ```
-Genererally you should have a good look at the [config file](src/config.lua) since everything i thaught you might need to change can be changed there
+Genererally you should have a good look at the [config file](src/config.lua) since everything i thaught you might need to change can be changed there\
+The [upload script](upload.bat) only works with the [NodeMCU Tool](https://github.com/AndiDittrich/NodeMCU-Tool) by [Andi Dittrich](https://github.com/AndiDittrich)\
+I heavily recommend it cause its easy to use, is well documented and looks nice.
+You'll also need to have a firmware with gpio, net, uart, file, wifi, ws2812, ws2812_effects and color_utils.
+I included a float build to this repo that works so you dont need to build yourself